 Taggart Lake is where serenity meets adventure.
 After a short hike, access trail details here, the serene lake opens up before you.
 This will be a memorable alpine lake swim to be sure.

-The moderately easy, well-marked trail spans approximately 3.5 miles roundtrip featuring photos of the Teton Range and a valley of wild flowers.
-Along the hike we spotted a moose but it was known that there were bears in the area.
-When we reached the lake we saw a moose in the distance taking a dip in the lake as well as us!
+The moderately easy, well-marked trail spans approximately 3.5 miles roundtrip, featuring photos of the Teton Range and a valley of wildflowers.
+Along the hike, we spotted a moose, but it was known that there were bears in the area.
+When we reached the lake, we saw a moose in the distance taking a dip in the lake as well as us!

-This lake is ideal for photography because the water is extremely calm and clear.
+The lake is ideal for photography because the water is extremely calm and clear.
 It perfectly reflects the majestic peaks in the background.

 Phelps Lake

-Phelps lake is a hidden gem for swimmers because it is more secluded than most of the lakes in Grand Teton and it is truly enchanting.
+Phelps Lake is a hidden gem for swimmers because it is more secluded than most of the lakes in Grand Teton, and it is truly enchanting.
 With its pristine waters and captivating vistas, Phelps Lake offers a perfect blend of tranquility and adventure.

 Access to Phelps Lake can be done via the Death Canyon Trailhead which is a tougher hike in terms of elevation or through Laurance S. Rockefeller Preserve.
 I highly recommend accessing Phelps Lake through the Preserve because their nature center is so cool and adds to the experience.
 More information about the preserve here.